paddykontschak/dotfiles/README.md

-dotvim
+dotfiles
 ===

-These are the vim configurations I'm using.
+These are my dotfiles.

+Dependencies
+---

+* oh-my-zsh
+* homebrew
+* RVM
+* NPM
+* git
+* vim
+* irssi
+* irb
+* MacIRB/DietIRB

+To be honest, I don't think anything is going to break if you don't have all of these.
+I will test it later on my other MacBook.

 Installation
 ---

 I suggest you install my configurations with Joshua Nichols' [homesick](https://github.com/technicalpickles/homesick).

-    homesick clone git://github.com/paddykontschak/dotvim.git
+    homesick clone git://github.com/paddykontschak/dotfiles.git
-    homesick symlink dotvim
+    homesick symlink dotfiles